-Disinfecting is the killing of a high percentage of germs or rendering them incapable of reproducing, by use of a chemical agent.
+Disinfecting is the killing of germs or rendering them incapable of reproducing, by use of a chemical agent.
 Work surfaces, tools, implements, spa basins, etc. all require to be disinfected.
 Tools and implements can be completely immersed whereas large areas such as tabletops require the surface to remain wet with disinfectants for at least 10 minutes.
 The following highlights essential disinfecting tips.